 Throughout history God has done amazing things through the prayers of His people.
 Let’s be part of His great story by joining together to pray for Sheffield.
+Although Arise Sheffield’s first month of prayer-walking together as a community finished at the end of March 2021, it’s never too late to start prayer-walking in your area.

 How do I prayer-walk?